A pattern drawn using a Spirograph, a popular graphic toy used to draw combinations of curves.

 A. Sonnenschein's improved Arithmometer' made by George Philip and Son of London and Liverpool, late 19th century.
 This device, which showed units, rods of 10s, and squares of 100s, anticipated many 20th century arithmetical teaching aids.
 Sonnensche

 La Multi, prototype of French calculating device based on Napier's bones, seven figures, c.
 1920.
 This is a prototype of an instrument which did not prove successful.
 Napier's bones, a calculating device invented by John Napier in 1617, allowed the u

+A single surface glass vessel made by Alan Bennett in Bedford, United Kingdom.
+It consists of three Klein bottles sharing an inlet tube which when cut produces three pairs of single-twist Mobius strips.
+A Klein bottle is a surface which has no edges,

 A single surface model made by Alan Bennett in Bedford, 1995.
-It consists of three Klein bottles set inside each other sharing a common loop.
-When cut this gives a pair of single-twist Mobius strips.
-A Klein bottle has no edges,
+It consists of a Klein bottle cut to form two interlinked three-twist Mobius strips.

-Single surface glass vessel made by Alan Bennett in Bedford, 1995 The triple loop Klein bottle when cut gives a pair of five-twist Mobius strips.
 A Klein bottle is a surface which has no edges, no outside or inside and cannot be properly constructed

 Planimeter (rolling type) by G. Coradi, Zurich, in case, 1886.
 Planimeters were used by engineers and scientists to measure the area inside a closed curve.

 The earliest known dated slide rule, made by Robert Bissaker, which uses scales bound together with metal bands.